 In determining the residual accident sequence likelihood when applying Table 2, the staff should apply the licensee’s methods, if practicable.
 Otherwise, Table 3 may be used.
 Typically, each event or IROFS failure is assigned a likelihood score, depending on the type of control, management measures applied, etc. (using the licensee’s approved ISA methodology).
 If the events or failures are all independent, they are typically summed to arrive at an overall likelihood score for the accident sequence.
 It is important that the staff’s evaluation adhere to any caveats and limitations in the licensee’s approved ISA methodology.
-Guidance on consideration of factors such as failure frequency probability, demand rate, failure duration, etc., may be found in NUREG-1520, Chapter 3, Appendies A and B. For example, while a passive engineered IROFS may normally receive an Effectiveness of Protection Index of -3 to -4, this may depend on the level of management measures applied or on other limitations.
+Guidance on consideration of factors such as failure frequency versus probability, demand rate, failure duration, etc., may be found in NUREG-1520, Chapter 3, Appendices A and B. For example, while a passive engineered IROFS may normally receive an Effectiveness of Protection Index of -3 to -4, this may depend on the level of management measures applied or on other limitations.
 The staff should therefore ensure that the licensee has rigorously followed its own methodology when the potential noncompliance involves an analyzed sequence.
 Similarly, the staff should rigorously follow the licensee’s methodology when assessing an unanalyzed sequence.
 If the staff is applying the licensee’s methodology to an unanalyzed sequence, any uncertainty in the assignment of likelihood scores should be done conservatively (e.g., use the more conservative value when there is a range of scores).

 In addition to ensuring that the appropriate management measures have been applied, the staff should verify that frequency and probability are correctly distinguished.
-A different score may be appropriate depending on whether an event or failure warrants a Failure Frequency Index or probability of failure e.g. Effectiveness of Protection Index.
+A different score may be appropriate depending on whether an event or failure warrants a Failure Frequency Index or probability of failure (e.g. Effectiveness of Protection Index).

 Besides applying appropriate scores to individual events or failures, the staff should combine the scores correctly.
 Failure Frequency or Effectiveness of Protection Indices must be combined so as to produce an overall accident sequence likelihood with the proper units of frequency or probability per event per year, to be consistent with Table 2 above.
+The underlying mathematical details are provided in Chapter 3, Appendix B, “Qualitative Criteria for Evaluation of Likelihood,” of NUREG-1520, Revision 2.
 The staff should carefully consider the following three factors, when applicable, which may significantly affect the overall accident sequence likelihood: failure duration, demand rate, and independence.

 The staff should use Table 3 to qualitatively evaluate the accident sequence likelihood.
 This matrix represents the case where there are, at most, two controls remaining.
 The rows represent the condition of one control and the columns that of the other: